Amalfi-Festival/amalfi-festival-org/faq.md

 Medications/Health
 : All medications should be packed in your carry-on luggage so that you take no risk in losing them .
 Additionally, you should keep a detailed list of any prescription medications you rely on (in case of loss) plus the phone numbers of your physician.
 Your health insurance policy information should also be readily available.

-Appliances & Converters
+Adapters & Converters
  Please note that irons and water boilers are not permitted in the hotel rooms due to fire regulations.
-If absolutely necessary, keep in mind that for small appliances like electric razors, you will need a standard converter for European voltage (110: 220).
-You will also need a plug adapter to enable the U.S. plug to fit the standard Italian model (a plug with two round prongs).
-There are small, portable “travel hair-dryers" equipped with dual voltage to eliminate the need for a converter although you will still need an adapter.
+For heavier applicances like electric razors, you will need a standard converter for European voltage (110: 220).
+You will also need a plug adapter to enable a foreign plug to fit the standard Italian outlet (a plug with two round prongs).
+It's possible to order a small, portable “travel hair-dryers" equipped with dual voltage to eliminate the need for a converter although you will still need an adapter.

 ## Meals